 What do you see?
 Do you relate to the person in the mirror?
 Do they move the same time that you move?
 Do you notice anything unusual about them?

 The results, you'll find, can sometimes be scary and alarming.
 It's a total trip.
 Here's a dream excerpt from the very first time I tried this experiment some years ago:

 Another time, I was having a regular dream and I had something in my eye, so I went to the mirror to check it out.
 I was prompted to become lucid while looking in the mirror:

 Perhaps not surprisingly, people have reported similar effects when taking psychedelics.
 Looking in a mirror (in real life) while hallucinating can reveal strange facial distortions.

 I have also had positive experiences with dream mirrors...
 But for some reason it's the really messed up ones that stick with me to this day :)

 Interestingly, your conscious expectations have very little impact on what you'll actually see in the mirror.
-This is definitely a subconscious experiment in which you can examine your subconscious self-image as well as your personal insecurities and self-doubts, as well as positive beliefs, projected onto that mirror image version of you.
+This is definitely a unconscious experiment in which you can examine your unconscious self-image as well as your personal insecurities and self-doubts, as well as positive beliefs, projected onto that mirror image version of you.

 What if you see some really messed up imagery in your mirror dream?

 It's intriguing to interpret the symbolism of your dream.
 This experiment isn't simply to freak people out...
 I hope it can be a productive tool in your personal development.